KevOps-ATL/EKS-cluster-resources/README.md

-### Code used to deploy EKS cluster in associated VPC
+### Code used to deploy EKS cluster in associated VPs

-gotta fix thisg
+bill has micro pee pee